 Cycling is another very popular activity here for fitness enthusiasts.

-You can take you own bicycle or rent one in the park at quite reasonable prices.
+You can take your own bicycle or rent one in the park at quite reasonable prices.
 Cycling through the verdant forests that too in the middle of the city, can be a rejuvenating experience for any big-city dweller.

 The national park encompasses two freshwater lakes – Tulsi lake and Vihar lake, situated away from the common tourist circuit.
 Vihar lake is the largest and Tulsi lake is the second largest lake of Mumbai.